 Expand your target job positions and industries to give yourself more choices.
 Find a posting, even if it is outside of your geographic target, use it as a model to re-craft your resume to target that job position, open or not within your geographic area.
 Then post the new resume on Craigslist, Hotjobs, Simplyhired and Indeed.

 Not everyone has a written career plan or job search plan.
 If you don’t have one it is hard to go back and take an inventory of your search effort.
-So now is the time to convert your strategy to a plan. www.ourexperiencecounts.com has a free job search planning kit which you can download or write to me, and I will send you one.
+So now is the time to convert your strategy to a plan.
+I have a free job search planning kit which was created by a group that I used to be a part of, write to me, and I will send you one.

 Not having a written plan is a huge time waster for job seekers.
 Not only is it difficult to take inventory of your effort, but people tend to think and rethink their strategy on the fly.
 This can end up in countless hours of vacillation.
 Do your critical thinking on paper.
 Then work your plan by doing campaigns based on the job position and organizations that you are targeting.
 If your plan is written then you can come back, like now, and make changes that are sensible and productive.
 Hiring managers appreciate interviewing candidates that have a thoughtful plan.

-Now is the time to develop your Q1 strategy and make changes to your plan for 2013.
+For most people, now is the time to develop your Q1 strategy and make changes to your plan for 2014.